[This article is authored by Aditya Sethi, Associate at Khaitan & Co.]

 Position Subsequent to ‘Patel Engineering’

-The SC in a momentous Seven Judge Constitutional Bench decision held that the power of the Chief Justice in the appointment of an arbitrator is a judicial act, thereby overruling the decision laid down in Konkan Railways.
+The SC in the momentous Seven Judge Constitutional Bench decision of S.B.P. & Co. v.
+Patel Engineering (‘Patel Engineering’) held that the power of the Chief Justice in the appointment of an arbitrator is a judicial act, thereby overruling the decision laid down in Konkan Railways.
 This decision widened the scope of Section 11 (6), allowing the arbitrator to venture into the questions of arbitrability of the claim, validity of the arbitration agreement and other jurisdictional matters.

 Scope of Intervention

-The decision in S.B.P. & Co. v.
-Patel Engineering (Patel Engineering)further clarified that preliminary issues will have to be decided by the Chief Justice himself.
-The decision of the Chief Justice in these matters would be considered final and the power of the arbitral authority to decide these issues under Section 16 would be excluded in such instances.
-The Court in Boghara Polyfab (Polyfab) further elucidated the ruling in Patel Engineering and distinguished between three types of intervention:
+The decision further clarified that preliminary issues would have to be decided by the Chief Justice himself.
+The decision of the Chief Justice in these matters would be considered final, and the power of the arbitral authority to decide these issues under Section 16 would be excluded in such instances.
+The Court in Boghara Polyfab ("Polyfab") further elucidated the ruling in Patel Engineering and distinguished between three types of intervention: